 Descriptive statistics in stata is used when we need to learn about details of observations of variables in data, their frequencies, mean, median and variability to analyze data.
 The summary statistics or descriptive statistics of categorical variables can be generated in Stata quickly, making it easy to analyze data.
 Generally, while working with categorical variables, we are usually interested in percentage distribution, frequencies and bar charts/graphs of the data.

 Categorical data is a form of collected information that is divided into groups, but it doesn’t follow any order.
 For instance, in our case, the data is categorical and has variables named age, gender, and survey or questionnaire questions.
+This article is motivated by Chapter 5 of A Gentle Introduction to Stata by Alan C. Acock.

 To get the summary statistics of the variables or descriptive statistics in stata, we will use the windows command.
 Note that, for the categorical variables in our data, our focus will be on getting frequency of the variables.
 To do that, download the data from the files below